UpwardRow/Bogadh/README.md

 ![Risk Assessment Screenshot](readme_images/excel_screenshot_risk_assessment.png)

+There is a key on the right of the sheet which signifies how much of an impact that the risk has on the whole project.
+This risk rating changes after the control is put against the risk.

 Some of the risks that were considered and covered:
 * SQL injection was able to be limited with the SQLAlchemy toolkit incorporated into the project.
 * Data of the wrong type was mostly covered because of custom and available validators
 * A feature branch development processes was adopted to lessen the impact of errors that may come from data corruption

+## Testing
+As mentioned testing was not able to be completed because of the complication of the database and the timeframe that was given.

+## The Application
+The login page is used for the user to insert their credentials to thenm be checked in the database and my custom validators in the models file.
+The idea was that the user logs in, and the username is saved to the session for the tickets, allowin the user to have tickets that they created.
+Errors with relationships caused this to not be implemented.

+The tickets view has the base of CRUD functionality.
+We can see buying a ticket, viewing it, updating it, and deleting it.
+This is all styled with Bootstrap.

+When a ticket is attempted to be purchased, a modal pops up on the screen with fields that are then passed to the form inside the applicaiton for database insertion.
+This does work for all of the keys except the foreign keys, which causes none of the data to be inserted.
+The error that shows is evidence that the data is being passed in.

+This is the update modal for the application.
+The html is developed, but the actual functionality is only hardcoded.

+The delete button only gives a warning when clicked, it is not functional beyond that.

-## Future Development
+## Known Issues
-Passwords are stored directly into the database.
+* Passwords are stored directly into the database.
 This is not secure as it is not hashed.
-Ideally in the the next sprint, the data would be hashed with bcrypt to increase data privacy.
+Ideally the data would be hashed with bcrypt to increase data privacy.

-The login system was designed by me, which took more time than I had.
+* The login system was designed by me, which took more time than I had.
 Implementing Flask-Login would have been easier, more realistic, and quicker.
-In the next sprint redoing this design would be one of my first actions.

-Due to a lack of time and error handling within the application for the database relationships, the testing was not attempted.
-In future sprints testing the application with a high covereage would be a goal.
+* Due to a lack of time and error handling within the application for the database relationships, the testing was not attempted.

+## Future Development
+As well as fixing the known issues, I would like to be able to let all of the tickets to be shown inside the container on screen, growing and shrinking as the tickets are added and deleted.